 Formido Oppugnatura Exsequens, more commonly known by its acronym F.O.E., are minibosses that appear in the Labyrinth.
 They are much tougher than the normal enemies on their floor.
 F.O.E.s either patrol a set path or guard certain spots, and some will aggressively track the player while others are content to do their own thing.
 An F.O.E can invade a player's ongoing combat, turning a normal battle into a much more dangerous one, and players can only escape from an F.O.E. battle with they have a tile to retreat onto (except in Etrian Odyssey IV).

 Etrian Odyssey had two types of F.O.E.s: a normal orange type, and a much stronger red type, while Etrian Odyssey II adds a blue flying type that ignores terrain, and a purple stealth type that does not appear on the player's map.
-F.O.E.s in Etrian Odyssey IV do not appear as their glowing ball designs of the previous games.
+F.O.E.s in Etrian Odyssey IV and later do not appear as their glowing ball designs of the previous games.
 Instead, the F.O.E. is fully rendered in 3D.

 Etrian Odyssey features a item unlocking system, where all materials sold to the shop goes towards unlocking new items and equipment.
 Materials can be dropped by enemies after a battle, or harvested through item resource points found scattered about the Labyrinth.
 Resource harvesting requires investment into Chop, Take, and Mine skills (except in Etrian Odyssey IV), and are limited to a certain number of tries in a day.
 Some special materials can only be gathered by killing monsters in a special way, like using a specific type of attack or killing them within certain turns.
 Almost all equipment and items are limited to the amount of materials gathered and sold by the player.